Home

 Here are two suggestions for Zone 2 success:

-2. Break it down into chunks of time -- work on tasks that you have to or want to do.
+Work on tasks that you have to, or want to, do.
 This means that you move on with large projects and tick off small tasks that you could, for example, batch together in a 30 minute slot.

 Let’s say your classes finish at 3.30pm.
 You plan to leave school at 5.00pm.
 (If you create a good reason to do so, it helps).
 Your Zone 2 time may consist of this 90 minute slot, plus an hour or two during the day.